Leasing a Tesla? You’re paying for the company’s robotaxis — whether you like it or not

 [Judge gives Elon Musk, SEC two weeks to settle case over Tesla CEO’s tweets]

-Some analysts said that the reduction in federal electric vehicle tax credits for Tesla vehicles from $7,500 to $3,750, with a further reduction later this year based on its sales volume, could play into Tesla’s timing on leasing, though Tesla has long indicated it planned to offer Model 3 leasing.
-The potentially sagging demand could have prompted Tesla to offer leasing to a wider swath of consumers, who could afford monthly payments over outright ownership.
+Some analysts said the reduction in federal electric-vehicle tax credits for Teslas from $7,500 to $3,750 could play into the firm’s timing on leasing, though it has long indicated it planned to offer the option on the Model 3.
+The demand problems could have prompted Tesla to offer leasing to a wider swath of consumers, who could afford monthly payments over outright ownership.
 Tesla announced its Model 3 leases earlier this month as part of changes to pricing on its vehicles.

 [Tesla gears up for fully self-driving cars amid skepticism]

-For months Steve Berman, an Alpharetta, Ga.-based technology executive, had seen the Model 3 displayed in the showroom two miles from his home.
-Last Saturday, after the company announced leases, Berman and his son ventured to the Tesla shop to price out a Model 3 the moment it opened.
+For months, Steve Berman, a technology executive based in Alpharetta, Ga., had seen the Model 3 displayed in a showroom.
+On Saturday, Berman and his son ventured to the Tesla shop to price one out.

 Berman said the terms of the lease made it impractical, though the insurance costs were the factor that ultimately dissuaded him.
 He said he began to consider a Volkswagen e-Golf or a Hyundai Kona EV.

-Rey, who had waited three years to buy a Model 3, said he’d look instead at plug-in hybrid models such as the Chevrolet Volt or Ford or Lincoln’s lineup of hybrids to replace his aging Prius.
+Rey, who had waited three years to buy a Model 3, said he would look instead at plug-in hybrid models such as the Chevrolet Volt or Ford and Lincoln’s lineup of hybrids to replace his aging Prius.

 “I think we’re gonna pass on leasing,” he said.
 “It just feels like I’m financing more of the purchase than Tesla is.”